vsjondhale/LearnRust/README.md

 - Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
 - Rust calls `drop` automatically at the closing curly bracket.
 -  In addition, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
+- In languages with a garbage collector (GC), the GC keeps track of and cleans up memory that isn’t being used anymore, and we don’t need to think about it.
+In most languages without a GC, it’s our responsibility to identify when memory is no longer being used and to call code to explicitly free it, just as we did to request it.
+Doing this correctly has historically been a difficult programming problem.
+If we forget, we’ll waste memory.
+If we do it too early, we’ll have an invalid variable.
+If we do it twice, that’s a bug too.
+We need to pair exactly one allocate with exactly one free.
+- Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
+Here’s a version of our scope example from Listing 4-1 using a String instead of a string literal:

+~
+    {
+        let s = String::from("hello"); // s is valid from this point forward

+        // do stuff with s
+    }                                  // this scope is now over, and s is no
+                                       // longer valid
+~

+- When a variable goes out of scope, Rust calls a special function for us.
+This function is called drop, and it’s where the author of String can put the code to return the memory.
+Rust calls drop automatically at the closing curly bracket.

+let x = 5;
+let y = x;

+And

+let s1 = String::from("hello");
+let s2 = s1;

+- Both are not the same.
+- This is a problem: when s2 and s1 go out of scope, they will both try to free the same memory.
+This is known as a double free error and is one of the memory safety bugs we mentioned previously.
+Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.
+- To ensure memory safety, after the line let s2 = s1;, Rust considers s1 as no longer valid.
+-

 ### Ownership and Functions